genesisdayrit/blog/docs/Thoughts+Sketches/Bets and Momentum.md

 But just know that all of your learnings from actions are accumulating along the way and add mass to your corpus of experiences, regardless of the direction.

-So if you keep placing all of your bets in a general direction, it will harder for you to lose momentum unless you just actively choose to stop or change directions.
+So if you keep placing all of your bets in a general direction, it will harder for you to lose momentum unless you just actively choose to stop or change ways.

 Right now, while I haven't had a major success yet launching my own software products.
 It almost feels inevitable that success of some form is on its way because of the momentum of skills and experiences that keep on stacking.